dmodi2/CS525_Assign2_DASM/assign2/Readme.txt

 Highlights/Extras:
 ------------------

-•	Very High Performance (Takes ~13 sec on fourier for 1M pages' Read + Dirty + Write ops with only 3 page frames).
+â€¢	Very High Performance (Takes ~13 sec on fourier for 1M pages' Read + Dirty + Write ops with only 3 page frames).

-•	If a client requests pages not already present as blocks in underlying pageFile, we have to add new block to disk before that page is swapped out from pool.
+â€¢	If a client requests pages not already present as blocks in underlying pageFile, we have to add new block to disk before that page is swapped out from pool.

-•	Thread Safe, with optimizations to reduce lock overheads.
+â€¢	Thread Safe, with optimizations to reduce lock overheads.

-•	We have implemented pthread_mutex_t lock on initBufferPool, pinPage and unPinPage methods.
+â€¢	We have implemented pthread_mutex_t lock on initBufferPool, pinPage and unPinPage methods.
 This approach reduces waiting time compared to that caused by lock approach.

-•	Stress tested with 10M pages on fourier.
+â€¢	Stress tested with 10M pages on fourier.

-•	Simple design.
+â€¢	Simple design.
 Well organized code base.

 I. Contents
 -----------